microsoftgraph/msgraph-sdk-python/README.md

 Get started with the Microsoft Graph SDK for Python by integrating the [Microsoft Graph API](https://docs.microsoft.com/graph/overview) into your Python application.

+> **Note:**
-> **Note:** this SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
-If you want to try the latest Microsoft Graph APIs, try the [Beta](https://github.com/microsoftgraph/msgraph-beta-sdk-python) SDK.
+> * This SDK allows you to build applications using the [v1.0](https://docs.microsoft.com/graph/use-the-api#version) of Microsoft Graph.
+If you want to try the latest Microsoft Graph APIs, try the [beta](https://github.com/microsoftgraph/msgraph-beta-sdk-python) SDK.
-> **Note:** the Microsoft Graph Python SDK is currently in Community Preview.
+> *The Microsoft Graph Python SDK is currently in community preview.
 During this period we're expecting breaking changes to happen to the SDK as we make updates based on feedback.
+Don't use this SDK in production environments.
+For details see [SDKs in preview or GA status](https://learn.microsoft.com/en-us/graph/sdks/sdks-overview#sdks-in-preview-or-ga-status).

 ## 1. Installation